nvietanh/wise/matlab/experiment/4 Solar/README.md

-# WISE: Wasserstein Inverse-covariance Shrinkage Estimator, Solar irradiation experiment
+# WISE: Wasserstein Inverse covariance Shrinkage Estimator, Solar irradiation experiment

 This folder contains the source code for the for minimum variance portfolio optimization experiment.